JMarkstrom/yubikey-removal-behavior/readme.md

 ```bash
 msiexec /qn /x "YubiKey-Removal-Behavior.msi"
 ```
-## 🛠️ Configuring and Monitoring the application
+## 🛠️ Configuring & Monitoring the application

 ### 👮🏻 Administrative template (ADMX)
 The accompanying administrative template (ADMX) adds the option to control YubiKey removal behavior by setting a central (or local) GPO.